 Their lack of future goals and focus can alarm some INTJs.
-It often leads to anxiety on the part of the INTJ in the INTJ ENTP relationship.
+It often leads to anxiety on the part of the INTJ person in the INTJ ENTP relationship.

 ENTPs prove to be loyal friends and they are known for remembering small things in relationships that show their romantic partners that they think of them and really do care.

-In social environments, the ENTP really comes alive and loves to be at the center of attention at social occasions but can go a bit far when making fun of others.
+In social environments, the ENTP person really comes alive and loves to be at the center of attention at social occasions but can go a bit far when making fun of others.

 It is usually in good spirit though and not a deliberate attempt to hurt others.

 The fervor for being around other people might end up exhausting the INTJ and he or she must understand that they shouldn’t expect to keep up with the social energy of the ENTP.

 It is very difficult to sustain the same level of social activity for INTJs.